rizkyhaksono/portfolio-v3/README.md

 ## Portfolio v3

 This is my third portfolio.
-It is a work in progress and will be updated as I learn more about web development.
+It is a work in progress and will be updated as I learn more about web development and mobile development.

 ## Technologies Used
 - Next.js